Daniel-Qubit220/CaTrBETO/README.md

 # Running The Code
 ## Data
 The database used in this paper can be found in the `data/` folder.
 The images are not necessary to run the code, but They can be found [here](https://drive.google.com/drive/folders/1WFQvL3HsOWL4ODiUDj0C6SPEuJP5lz65?usp=sharing).
+Due to the policies of the twitter API, the text of the tweets is not found, instead we have put the `Tweet ID`.
+Replace the tweeter ID in column `#3 String` with the content of the tweeter, keep in mind that the tweet must be clean, just the text, without icons or links.
+To do that, use the following link `https://twitter.com/i/web/status/XXXXXXXXX`, replace XXXXXXX with the Tweet ID

 ## Generating Captions
 The captions for replicating the results are already in the `data/` folder.
 However, the caption transformer can be found in the [CATR](https://github.com/saahiluppal/catr/) repository.
 Once the captions are gotten, run `GoogleTranslateAjaxAPI.py`.